When you enter a formula into Excel, it recognises it as a pattern as opposed to numbers.

 You can copy and paste formulas or just drag them (grab bottom right hand corner of call and drag) into the cells you want them in.
 The cells the formula refers to will change to match where you have copied it to.
 See below, formula copied from F6 and pasted into F7.
 It now refers to cells in row 7.

-To try this out and learn more like this, attend our Excel Essentials training course.
+To try this out and learn more like this, attend our Excel introduction training course in London or Guildford.